janfb/euroscipy-2025-sbi-tutorial/README.md

 python -c "import sbi; import torch; print('✅ Setup complete!')"
 ```

+### Running the notebooks

+- You can run the notebooks in VSCode or a similar IDE, selecting the
+  `euroscipy-2025-sbi-tutorial` python kernel
+- Alternatively, you can start `jupyter notebook` in the terminal and work on the
+  notebooks in the browser.

 ### 3. Optional but Recommended

 - **Read a bit about SBI**: